CorentinGC/addmefast-bot/README.md

 |`TOR_PASSWORD` | If `PROXY_TOR` enabled define torrc password, for renewing IP | `string` | `null` | true

 ## Networks
+*Actually only facebook, gmail/youtube and reddit accounts are supported on auto-login, if you want to auth on other networks, run the bot with `yarn debug`*
 |Key|Description|
 |---|---|
 `FACEBOOK_EMAIL`| Facebook email